Chiark-Collective/Pointcept/report/main.typ

 ) <qh1>

 For the former issue, there are several possible explanations for this, and ways to improve upon the approach.
-The most obvious issue is that for this model, a great many features classes as Other resemble walls (or could indeed be perceived by a person as a wall of some kind).
+The most obvious issue is that for this model's training data, a great many features in the Other category are geometrically similar to walls.
 A render of the Other mesh category for Maritime Museum is shown in @mm_other.

 #figure(